sebv20/CSCI-3832-Final-Project/README.md

   c.
 Our efforts to test our model with unseen data were unsuccessful due to the itidf vectorization process creating different feature variables.

-2. Experiment Results

-  Our team failed to reject the null hypothesis, finding a p-value of (BLANK) indicating that climate change sentiment on twitter is uniform across different geographies.
-Some of the interesting findings were (BLANK).

 ## Reproducing Results

 To reproduce our results you will need to have an environment set up to run .ipynb files.
 You will need python downloaded as well as the packages that we listed above.
 You may have to "pip install" additional packages as well if you do not have them downloaded.